Adria-F/Game-Development/README.md

-# Assignment 1 - Platformer Game
+# Game Development - Platformer Game

 ## Not A Typical Platformer
-It is a platformer game done for the first assignment of the videogames development subject.
+It is a platformer game done for the assignments of the videogames development subject.

 ## Installation
 Decompress the .zip file in any directory and execute the executable inside the decompressed folder.